Opinions5 Mins Read

 Yes, we all need some Thales-style thinking in our financial lives.
 In what follows, we will extrapolate from three of his most zen-like principles which we believe all investors would do well to heed in the current scenario:

 i) All is water

 With these three words, Thales of Miletus inaugurated what we now call western philosophy.
 Thales proposed that the originating principle of nature was a single element – water.
 As a statement of physics, this has been demonstrably false so far.
 Understand though: Thales did not have in mind a scientific hypothesis.
 Instead, his principle is predicated on the ultimate generalization–that everything is one and the same!

 Take-away #1: Not all generalisations are created equal.

-When panic sets in, investors often feel the temptation to pawn off as impossibilities (i.e. the absolute generalisation) that which is perhaps just highly improbable.
-For example, a stock trader would be correct in thinking that the Federal Reserve hiking rates in the wake of very weak employment numbers is highly improbable.
-But to take this information and use it to judge the impossibility of the stock market rallying as a result, is argumentum ad absurdum.
+When panic sets in, investors often feel the temptation to pawn off as impossibilities (i.e. the absolute generalization) that which is perhaps just highly improbable.
+For example, a stock trader would be correct in thinking that the Federal Reserve hiking rates in the wake of very weak employment numbers are highly improbable.
+But to take this information and use it to judge the impossibility of the stock market rallying, as a result, is argumentum ad absurdum.
 A low-interest environment has historically been a boon to the stock market, while a dismal job market can contribute greatly to exactly the opposite effect.

 ii) The greatest is space, for it holds all things